musesum/Par/README.md

 Imprecise matching

-    For NLP, word order may not perfectly match.
+    For NLP, word order may not perfectly match parse tree order

         So, report number of hops (or Hamming Distance) from ideal from ParTests/MuseNLP+Test.swift: